-- 1. Cut the cable tie that holds the AC Power Cord to the Rear Tube Cover and connect it to a Grounded AC wall socket. - 2.
-Connect the Mono 1⁄4" Footswitch Cable to the Front Panel 1⁄4" jack labeled FOOTSWITCH using the supplied Mono Cable. - 3.
+- Cut the cable tie that holds the AC Power Cord to the Rear Tube Cover and connect it to a Grounded AC wall socket. - 2.
+Connect the Stereo 1⁄4" Footswitch Cable to the Front Panel 1⁄4" jack labeled FOOTSWITCH using the supplied Stereo Cable. - 3.
 Set the amplifier (and at least one speaker cabinet) on the floor you will be standing (or sitting on) while playing to complete the coupling circle that occurs.
 This will make the amplifier sound better, as well as feel better to play, because the sympathetic loop created by the transmission from your hands to the guitar to the amp to your guitar to your hands remains unbroken. - 4.
+Remember that when you are setting up the controls for Mode Switching with the Footswitch, using the controls in their middle to upper middle ranges (11:00 2:00) will provide the best Tone and volume levels between the Modes.
+This region helps the compromise between sounds remain as small as possible. - 5.
 When powering up (especially from cold), always allow the power tubes time to warm up before hitting them with high voltage (STANDBY ON and playing).
-Turn POWER to ON, wait at least 30 seconds, then turn STANDBY to ON. - 5.
+Turn POWER to ON, wait at least 30 seconds, then turn STANDBY to ON. - 6.
 The center mini toggle labeled FT SW provides manual access to the Channels when the Footswitch is not connected.
 Left calls up Channel 1, right calls up Channel 2.
-To use the Footswitch to access the Channels, select the FT SW (center position) and connect the Footswitch to the jack on the left bottom of the Faceplate labeled FT SW. - 6.
+To use the Footswitch to access the Channels, select the FT SW (center position) and connect the Footswitch to the jack on the left bottom of the Faceplate labeled FT SW. - 7.
 A good general rule to follow; As the GAIN goes up, the BASS should come down.
 This will help prevent low-end flub and tubbiness and keep the attack tracking tighter.
-This is especially true in the TOP BOOST Mode of Channel 1 and the TWEED Mode of Channel 2 when searching for pushed sounds that lie somewhere between clean and dirty. - 7.
+This is especially true in the TOP BOOST Mode of Channel 1 and the TWEED Mode of Channel 2 when searching for pushed sounds that lie somewhere between clean and dirty. - 8.
 The CUT control in Channel 1 has a PULL MASTER function that allows you to run with the traditional "no master" architecture or, pull the CUT control and use that pot as a MASTER volume control for more overdriven sounds at lower playing volumes.
-When in the MASTER-Active mode, the CUT control is hard-wired to a medium setting that is balanced between open and compressed. - 8.
-You will experience more footswitching noise (pop) when switching between Channels when only one is set to the 5W power setting.
-This is due to the more radical voltage changes that occur when knocking the power section down to the 5W level from one of the higher power modes.
-(Using both Channels in 5W will not create excess noise as the voltage doesn't change).
-May we suggest when configuring your Channels for live performance footswitching applications, try using the 15 and 25W power modes whenever possible as the voltage swings are not as great.
-This will provide the quietest footswitching performance.
+When in the MASTER-Active mode, the CUT control is hard-wired to a medium setting that is balanced between open and compressed.